 An established vehicle body repair centre talked of how having an industry placement student from Cambridge Regional College gave them faith in apprenticeships.
 Matt Cooper, of Cooper Barnes, took on a student who came to the firm twice a week for a year, alongside his studies at CRC.
 The placement was such a success that Matt offered the student a full-time apprenticeship.
 Read the full story here.

-For more information or to discuss hosting a student for work experience or an industry placement, please contact Sarah Fielding on 07514 642353 or email email@example.com
+If you are interested in being a host or want to discuss further, contact Sarah Fielding on 07514 642353 or email email@example.com